Light Cycling tour in Provence Côtes du Rhône ViIlage, Luberon

 4. Winemaking in general and the methods used by each winery.

 other wineries in other wine villages on your cycle route that are interesting

 The guide will plan each wine cycle holiday:

 directly to you once you have confirmed the booking to establish the things

-you would like to find out about/learn/discover, etc. He will visit on your own to plan your tasting and visit (even though it is not
+you would like to find out about/learn/discover, etc. He will then plan

+visit on your own to plan your tasting and visit (even though it is not

 guided by him) so you discover something new and different at each wine

 3. The guide will provide you with coherent, consistent and coordinated

 will taste during your visits, including wines from the domaines that are

 not guided by him.
-This will allow you to appreciate and understand
+This will allow you to appreciate and understand all

-from each of the domaines you visit so you can enjoy lunch / dinner with some
+each of the domaines you visit so you can enjoy lunch / dinner with some

-Price per visit guided: 120 euros per visit or 40 euros per person if
+Price per visit guided: 150 euros per visit or 40 euros per person if there

 Price per visit not guided: Varies depending on the wine domaine visited.